rackerlabs/design-system/_docs/layout/page-layouts.md

 ### Base layouts
 - Use the utility navigation (nav) to navigate between applications, manage roles, and manage preferences on both the user and the account level.

 - Use the main navigation to navigate between the main sections of the application.
-Make sure your application consistently uses either a top navigation or a left navigation, but never both.
-You can use dropdown for subcategories, but be sure to only use one sub-level.
+Make sure your application consistently uses either a top navigation or a side navigation, but never both.
+You can use drop-downs for subcategories, but be sure to only use one sub-level.

 - Use the content area for the application's main data and interactions.
 Make sure to always use breadcrumbs to help users orient themselves and navigate the application.